raspberrypilearning/electricity-generation/en/step_3.md

 --- task ---

 In the first block `set non-renewables to`{:class="block3variables"} add the value `64`.
-This value indicates that non-renewables represent 64% of the resources used to generate electricity in the UK:
+This value indicates that non-renewables represent 64 percent of the resources used to generate electricity in the UK:

 ![image of UK sprite](images/UK-sprite.png)